echeran/smile-of-murugan/README.md

 * fewer spaces introduced/deleted
 * better detection of symbols like hyphens, quote marks, etc.
 * more accurate detection of which text subsequences have styling

+## Design Considerations

+### Producing Output

+Options:

+1. Concatenating strings of Markdown directly
+2. Producing Hiccup (Clojure HTML data) and rendering that to HTML directly
+3. Creating map-based AST tree using the Clojure representation of the [Pandoc intermediate JSON form](https://pandoc.org/filters.html), as described by the [`pandoc` section of `nextjournal/markdown`](https://nextjournal.github.io/markdown/notebooks/pandoc/)
+4. Create the map-based tree using Clojure data that is the input to the `md-type->transform` function from [`nextjournal/markdown`](https://github.com/nextjournal/markdown) that will produce the same output described in the previous option.

+We will start with Option 1 (concatening strings of Markdown directly) since it is simplest given the information we get from the API response JSON.
+The API response JSON data gives us the entire plain text of the OCR output along with segment boundaries of text, and information about styles (if they apply) of those segments.